 - 1. Organizational structure of the Ministry of Finance, Inland Revenue Board of Malaysia and the Royal Malaysian Customs Department - 2.
 Duties and powers of the Director General of Inland Revenue Board of Malaysia - 3.
 Taxpayers' responsibilities to notify chargeability to tax and record-keeping - 4.
-Returns and Assessments - 5.
+Returns and Assessments for corporate, partnership and LLP - 5.
 Monthly tax installments and final tax - 6.
-Compensation for late refund of income tax - 7.
+Compensation for late refund of income tax for corporate, partnership and LLP - 7.
 Tax estimates and revised estimates, including deadlines and penalties - 8.
-Collection and recovery - 9.
-Appeals - 10.
-Offences and penalties
+Collection and recovery for corporate, partnership and LLP - 9.
+Appeals for corporate, partnership and LLP - 10.
+Offences and penalties for corporate, partnership and LLP